-- XIII-1 Prior to the approval of grading permits for any future development on the Pottery World site, a project-level noise assessment shall be prepared by a qualified acoustic engineer demonstrating that the proposed development would meet the applicable City of Wheatland exterior noise standards, and, if necessary, provide recommended mitigation measures, that may include, but shall not be limited to, the use of sound walls or other noise reducing measures at the project site.
-The noise assessment shall be submitted to the City of Wheatland Community Development Department for review and approval, and the recommendations shall be shown on all project plans, subject to review and approval by the City Engineer. - b.
+In conjunction with submittal for a Site Plan and Design Review, a project-level noise assessment shall be prepared by a qualified acoustic engineer demonstrating that the proposed development would meet the applicable City of Wheatland exterior noise standards, and, if necessary, provide recommended mitigation measures, that may include, but shall not be limited to, the use of sound walls or other noise reducing measures at the project site.
+The noise assessment shall be submitted to the City of Wheatland Community Development Department for review and approval, and the recommendations shall be shown on all project plans, subject to review and approval by the City Engineer.

+b.
 Similar to noise, vibration involves a source, a transmission path, and a receiver.
 However, noise is generally considered to be pressure waves transmitted through air, whereas vibration usually consists of the excitation of a structure or surface.
 As with noise, vibration consists of an amplitude and frequency.
 A person's perception to the vibration depends on their individual sensitivity to vibration, as well as the amplitude and frequency of the source and the response of the system which is vibrating.